 Then there is the intelligence of this breed.
 A walk through the woods is not enough for this little whirlwind: he also wants to use his head!
 Tricks, brain games or sniffing work for the fine nose should also be part of life with a Biewer Terrier.

 The small four-legged friend owes its graceful appearance to its long, silky coat.
 This can reach down to the ground.
 It falls smoothly down both sides and is parted in the middle on the back.
 The coat of these dogs has no undercoat.
 The trademark of this breed is the coat color: Biewer Terriers always have a tricolored coat in the colors black, white and golden brown.

 This pretty furry friend has a compact build.
 Its good proportions make it appear petite, yet strong.
 The small head with the V-shaped ears is striking.
 The tail is carried curved over the back.
 The little fellow is about 18-22 cm tall and weighs only about 1.8-3.6 kg.
 It is therefore a really small breed - ideal to always have with you.

 The right food

-A popular diet for our beloved furry noses is the Barfen.
-Dogs are fed with fresh, raw ingredients.
-You can try many things and see what your dog likes best.
-However, be sure to make sure your sweet little friend is getting all the important nutrients.
+A popular feeding method for our beloved furry friends is barfing.
+This involves feeding dogs fresh, raw ingredients.
+You can try out a lot and see what your dog likes best.
+But make sure that your little friend gets all the important nutrients.

 Origin & History

-The official recognition was and still is quite a bit of work.
-The Biewer Terrier is the first dog breed ever, which is due to Genetic testing was quite clearly demarcated as a separate breed.
-Nevertheless, the pretty four-legged so far neither recognized by the VDH, nor by the FCI.
-Only the American Kennel Club (AKC) accepts the cute dogs as a separate breed since January 2021.
-Previously, the breed was in the AKC's "Foundation Stock Service" since April 2014.
-There, dog breeds are under observation for possible future recognition.
+It was and still is a long way to official recognition.
+The Biewer Terrier is the first dog breed ever to be clearly defined as a separate breed through genetic testing.
+Nevertheless, these pretty four-legged friends are still not recognized by either the VDH or the FCI.
+Only the American Kennel Club (AKC) has accepted the cute dogs as an independent breed since January 2021.
+Previously, the breed had been part of the AKC's Foundation Stock Service since April 2014.
+Dog breeds are monitored there for possible future recognition.